VaibhavBhandari2999/mcp-sql-executor/readme.md

 - Change the API key and model to the ones you want.
 - The BASE_URL then changes to https://openrouter.ai/api/v1

+Note - To use AWS RDS, simply replace DB_HOST with your RDS endpoint and ensure your IP has access on port 3306 or 5432.

 ## Run Pipeline
 ```bash